avengers-p11/Documentation/VCS Design + POC/Project VCS policies/Branch access policies/README.md

 ## Branch Protection Rules
 Git branch protection rules are essential security configurations that allow repository administrators to enforce policies to safeguard branches.
 These rules prevent unauthorized users from making changes or accidentally deleting important branches, such as the main or production branch.

-### Few reasons why Branch Protection Rules are Important
+### A few reasons why Branch Protection Rules are Important

 | Reasons  |
 |----------|